GodisE/Project-1-game/README.md

 **-As a user i want to know when the time is out**
 1. in my js:
 `<p id="timesUp"></p>`
-//updating the dom to show a message once the timer
+> updating the dom to show a message once the timer has run out("00:00) `const timesUp = doument.querySelector("#timesUp")
-//has run out("00:00)
-`const timesUp = doument.querySelector("#timesUp")
     if (minutes === 0 && seconds === 0){
         document.querySelector("#timesUp").innerText = "TIMES UP!",